-The method table must be passed to the interpreter in the module's initialization function.
-The initialization function must be named initname(), where name is the name of the module, and should be the only non-static item defined in the module file:
+This structure, in turn, must be passed to the interpreter in the module's initialization function.
+The initialization function must be named PyInit_name(), where name is the name of the module, and should be the only non-static item defined in the module file:

 '''

 PyMODINIT_FUNC

-initspam(void)
+PyInit_spam(void)

 {

-(void) Py_InitModule("spam", SpamMethods);
+return PyModule_Create(&spammodule);

 }

 '''

-Note that PyMODINIT_FUNC declares the function as void return type, declares any special linkage declarations required by the platform, and for C++ declares the function as extern "C".
+Note that PyMODINIT_FUNC declares the function as PyObject return type, declares any special linkage declarations required by the platform, and for C++ declares the function as extern "C".

-When the Python program imports module spam for the first time, initspam() is called.
+When the Python program imports module spam for the first time, PyInit_spam() is called.
 (See below for comments about embedding Python.)
-It calls Py_InitModule(), which creates a "module object" (which is inserted in the dictionary sys.modules under the key "spam"), and inserts built-in function objects into the newly created module based upon the table (an array of PyMethodDef structures) that was passed as its second argument.
-Py_InitModule() returns a pointer to the module object that it creates (which is unused here).
+It calls PyModule_Create(), which returns a module object, and inserts built-in function objects into the newly created module based upon the table (an array of PyMethodDef structures) found in the module definition.
+PyModule_Create() returns a pointer to the module object that it creates.
 It may abort with a fatal error for certain errors, or return NULL if the module could not be initialized satisfactorily.
+The init function must return the module object to its caller, so that it then gets inserted into sys.modules.

-When embedding Python, the initspam() function is not called automatically unless there's an entry in the PyImport_Inittab table.
-The easiest way to handle this is to statically initialize your statically-linked modules by directly calling initspam() after the call to Py_Initialize():
+When embedding Python, the PyInit_spam() function is not called automatically unless there's an entry in the PyImport_Inittab table.
+To add the module to the initialization table, use PyImport_AppendInittab(), optionally followed by an import of the module:

 '''

 int

 main(int argc, char argv[])

 {

-/ Pass argv[0] to the Python interpreter /

-Py_SetProgramName(argv[0]);
+'''